skip to main content

 If you’re adamant about not touching your emergency savings account, there are ways to build it up instead.
 According to Schmidt, you should take the following steps to get a handle on your income and expenses:

-Schmidt says you should contact your creditors to see if you can skip or defer payments -- however, you will want to make sure any options they give you won’t negatively impact your credit.
+Schmidt says you should contact your creditors to see if you can skip or defer payments.
+However, make sure any options they give you won’t negatively impact your credit.
 You can also ask companies you pay on a regular basis –- like utilities, mobile phone and insurance companies –- if you can reduce the amount you pay.

-Cancelling unused or unnecessary subscriptions is another way to stash away or divert some extra cash into an emergency fund (or your checking account, if you are just trying to find enough money to get by).
+Cancelling unused or unnecessary subscriptions is another way to stash away or divert extra cash into an emergency fund or your checking account, if you are just trying to find enough money to get by.

 Avoid rash decisions